alatna/myBlog/README.md

 # README

-I learn Ruby/Ruby on Rails and JavaSkript
+I learn Ruby/Ruby on Rails and JavaScript